 Student Name:

 Title of Proposed Project:

 Responsibilities of student on this project:

 Advisor:

 Responsibilities of Advisor on this project:

 Reader:

 Responsibilities of Reader on this project:

-What resources are required for the project?
+What resources are required for or the project?
 How will these resources be obtained?

-Timelines for completion of project phases:

-Is it anticipated that a joint manuscript will be submitted to a journal? .
-If so, what is the authorship agreement?

-(List authors in the order in which they would appear in a published journal article; see APA guidelines.)
+Timelines for completion of pro oject phases: Is it anticipated that a joint manu authorship agreement? a journal?
+If so, what is the (List authors in the order in whic guidelines.) h they would appear in a p ublished journal article; see APA Signatures: Student Advisor Reader Prospectus must be attached to the is form when submitted.

-Signatures:

-Student

-Advisor

-Reader

-Prospectus must be attached to this form when submitted.